invisibleacropolis-ops/RNGEN/data/people/peopleREADME.md

 }
 ```

+## Starter templates

+Clone the example resources in `data/people/templates/` whenever you need a
+baseline asset that already targets the expected resource type:

+- `people_wordlist_template.tres` – A `WordListResource` populated with a
+  handful of balanced given names and example weights.
+- `people_syllable_template.tres` – A `SyllableSetResource` that shows how to
+  split prefixes, middles, and suffixes for hybrid syllable strategies.
+- `people_markov_template.tres` – A `MarkovModelResource` configured with
+  explicit `states`, `start_tokens`, and transition weights compatible with the
+  modern Markov strategy implementation.

+Duplicate a template, rename it to match your dataset, and replace the sample
+values with your curated lists before committing the new resource.

 ## When to chain datasets with Hybrid configs

 Use `HybridStrategy` whenever a character concept spans multiple datasets or